tylerchapman93/decomp-editor/README.md

 usable by this tool.
 The conversion will automatically handle a majority of the necessary changes to the project directory, but a few need to be handled manually:

-* In jsonproc.cpp, add the following event callback.
+* In jsonproc.cpp, add the following event callbacks.

 ```c++
 env.add_callback("upperSnakeCase", 1, [](Arguments& args) {